AxemaFr/AdventOfCode-2020/1-report-repair/README.md

 # Day 1 - Report Repair

-First solution is done using just cycles with for-loop.

 ## Part One
 After saving Christmas five years in a row, you've decided to take a vacation at a nice resort on a tropical island.
 Surely, Christmas will go on without you.